csiro-data-school/python-adv/_episodes/32-final-practical.md

 >{: .language-bash}
 >
 >Go to your github account and click the `Create repository` button and name the new repository. <br/>
->Now lets add a link to our new remote repository and push our Python progam to it.
+>Now add a link to our new remote repository and push our Python progam to it.
 (Use the link git provides)
 >
 >~~~
 >git remote add origin https://github.com/jaredraynes/Python_Prac.git